 excellent, especially noting that issues can arise when one of the loci has a very large effect.

+Cheers

 6) Perhaps a brief treatment of, or connection to, intra-locus

 non-additivity for complex traits (i.e. dominant/recessive gene action at the single locus level): the extent to which GWAS have or have not found evidence for such effects as a simpler model for what we might expect for epistasis (and with conceptually similar issues, e.g. relating to reduced power, LD, etc, but only many levels a far, far simpler problem of course).